 This is nothing new.
-Ever since I first got involved in learning about building websites around 2007, long articles have always been reported as the ones that are more likely bring in the traffic.
+Ever since I first got involved in learning about building websites around 2007, long articles have always been reported as the ones that are more likely to rank well and bring in traffic.
 This could be for a variety of reasons.

 - This correlation could be due to the fact that longer content generates significantly more social shares.
 Or it could be an inherent preference in Google for longer articles.

 - Another theory is that longer content boosts your page’s topical relevancy, which gives Google a deeper understanding of your content’s topic.